 Features and advantages of equity shares

+Unlike saving, investing has higher risk, but gives higher returns and if done properly, takes a shorter time to reach financial goals.
 Equity shares are considered to be a long-term financing option for companies looking to fund their business operations.
 For holders of preference shares, there are a number of perks/advantages they can enjoy.

 Admission to meetings: